 This visa is designed to allow international visitors ages 18 to 30 to have an extended holiday in Australia for up to 12 months along with short-term employment.
 With this visa you are able to work for up to six months at each employer, as well as study for up to 4 months.
 For more information, click here.

 Becoming an Australian citizen can be quite a lengthly process, but well worth the trouble.
 It is a 10 step process involving gathering your documentation, determining eligibility, submitting you application, taking a citizenship test, and attending your citizenship ceremony.
 All of this can take 3 to 6 months.
-For further information on becoming an Australian citizen, visit the Department of Immigration and Citizenship website and go to their citizenship page.
+For further information on becoming an Australian citizen, visit the Department of Immigration and Border Protection website and go to their citizenship page.